Content is King in SEO: The Truth

 - Subscription form for a newsletter

-To conclude, when considering if content is king in SEO, it has never been absolute king.
+To conclude, when considering whether content really is king, it has never been the absolute king.
 Rich content – well-written and expertly targeted – is still crucial in 2021, but it cannot work its magic all by itself.
 Along with the other key SEO factors that you’ll need to help you rank, engagement now sits on the throne as the most important aspect.
 Ensure that any links follow Google’s EAT guidelines.

 See our other SEO blogs here for more trends.